Deployment of personnel to military operations: impact on mental health and social functioning

 versus non-deployment: for 0-6 months post deployment

-Highlights higher odds of PTSD shortly after deployment with variability across studies and wide uncertainty
+Highlights the increased odds of PTSD shortly after deployment, with variability across studies and uncertain overall effect

 CL2-14--g023